jemmy512/book-notes/Arch/gt-microservice-and-architecure-design.md

     3. Function-oriented split: microkernel architecture.

 # Resilience Design
-**Resilience** in microservices is the hability of recover from failures and return to the fully functional state. [:link: Ref](https://kellerwilliam.medium.com/introduction-fd326099e993)
+**Resilience** in microservices is the ability of recover from failures and return to the fully functional state. [:link: Ref](https://kellerwilliam.medium.com/introduction-fd326099e993)

 It’s not about avoiding failures but responding to failures in a way that avoids downtime and data loss.